cubesys-GmbH/tflite-inference-example/README.md

 # TFLite Inference Example - cube:evk

-Example project demonstrating image inference with bounding boxes using LiteRT (prev.
-TensorFlow Lite) on the **cube:evk**.
+Example project demonstrating image inference with bounding boxes using LiteRT (formerly TensorFlow Lite) on the **cube:evk**.

 ## Installation and Setup